Qatar, EU Say Pushing Stalled Iran Nuclear Talks - UrduPoint

 Tehran, (APP - UrduPoint / Pakistan Point News - 12th May, 2022 ) :Qatar's emir and the European Union on Thursday said they are working to push forward stalled negotiations aimed at reviving a 2015 nuclear deal between Iran and major world powers.

-Emir Sheikh Tamim bin Hamad Al-Thani met Iran's President Ebrahim Raisi in Tehran as an EU envoy held a second day of meetings with Iran's chief negotiator Ali Bagheri in the Iranian capital.
+Sheikh Tamim bin Hamad Al-Thani met Iran's Supreme Leader Ayatollah Ali Khamenei and President Ebrahim Raisi in Tehran as an EU envoy held a second day of meetings with Iran's chief negotiator Ali Bagheri in the Iranian capital.

-The meetings come as talks between world powers and Iran on restoring the landmark deal, formally known as the Joint Comprehensive Plan of Action, have been on a pause since mid-March.
+The meetings came as a French diplomatic source expressed pessimism over prospects for the talks that have been paused since March between world powers and Iran on restoring the landmark deal.

+The 2015 deal gave Iran sanctions relief in exchange for curbs on its nuclear programme to guarantee that it could not develop a nuclear weapon, something Tehran has always denied wanting to do.

-The JCPOA was torpedoed in 2018 by then US president Donald Trump's unilateral decision to withdraw from the deal and impose a punishing sanctions regime.
+Formally known as the Joint Comprehensive Plan of Action, the agreement was left on life support in 2018 by then-US president Donald Trump's unilateral decision to withdraw and impose punishing sanctions.
+This prompted Iran to begin rolling back its own commitments.

 Qatar, a close US ally, has added the Iran nuclear dispute to its list of diplomatic hotspots where it has taken a behind-the-scenes mediation role.

-Raisi did not raise the nuclear issue during the news conference, but he cautioned against the meddling of any foreign country in the region.
+Raisi did not raise the nuclear issue during the news conference, but he cautioned against foreign meddling.

+Khamenei also told Sheikh Tamim that issues in the region, such as conflicts in Syria and Yemen, can be resolved through regional dialogue without "foreign intervention", the Iran leader's office said in a statement.

+"Negotiations should not be from a position of weakness, while the other side, mainly the United States and others, rely on military and financial power", he added.

-- Sticking points - The emir's one-day visit came as the EU's nuclear talks coordinator, Enrique Mora, continued discussions with Bagheri in Tehran, state news agency IRNA reported.
+- Sticking points - The emir's one-day visit came as the European Union's nuclear talks coordinator, Enrique Mora, continued discussions with Bagheri in Tehran, state news agency IRNA reported.

 An EU spokesman said Mora was seeking to rescue the nuclear deal.